-Attendance to the course requires knowledge provided by the courses of Applied Thermodynamics and Thermal Machines and Power Plants.
+Attendance to the course requires knowledge provided by the courses o Applied Thermodynamics and Thermal Machines and Power Plants.

 Course contents summary

 General aspects.
 Recall on power plants and on renewable energy.
 Energy conversion processes.
 Energy transformations in power plants: efficiency, specific fuel consumption and specific emissions.
 General information on chemical and thermal pollution.
 Measurement of pollutant concentrations.
 Basics on the environment and its parts (hydrosphere, atmosphere, geosphere).
 Basics on meteorology and fate of pollutants.
 Combustion processes.
 Fuels and their characteristics.
-Steam-power plants: fuels, combustion systems, solutions to reduce the formation of emissions.
+Steam-power plants: fuels, combustion systems, solutions to reduce pollutants formation and emission.
 After-treatment of exhaust gases.
-Gas turbines: fuels, combustion systems, solutions to reduce the formation of emissions.
+Gas turbines: fuels, combustion systems, solutions to reduce pollutants formation and emission.
 After-treatment of exhaust gases.
 Internal combustion engines: combustion processes in spark ignition and Diesel engines, systems and devices for controlling the intake phase and the combustion process.
-Emissions of pollutants from spark ignition and Diesel engines: solutions to reduce the formation of emissions and exhaust after-treatment systems.
+Emissions of pollutants from spark ignition and Diesel engines: solutions to reduce pollutants formation and emission and exhaust after-treatment systems.
 Other energy sources and their environmental impact.
 Tools and methodologies for measuring emissions.
 National and international legislation.

 M.Bianchi, A.De Pascale, A.Gambarotta, A.Peretto – “Sistemi energetici - Impatto ambientale” - vol.3, pp.1-544, ISBN 88-371-1754-X, Pitagora Editrice, Bologna, 2008.